 Use in Herbal Medicine

 The use of poison hemlock in traditional herbal medicine was primarily as a sedative and pain reliever.
 It was used to treat various conditions, including digestive problems, respiratory disorders, and headaches.
 However, despite its historical use, poison hemlock is now considered a highly toxic plant that should be avoided due to its toxic effects.
 The plant contains several toxic alkaloids, including coniine, which can cause severe symptoms such as muscle weakness, paralysis, and respiratory failure.
-In fact, poison hemlock was famously used to execute the philosopher Socrates in ancient Greece.
+Poison hemlock was famously used to execute the philosopher Socrates in ancient Greece.

 Try to use Safer and less Toxic Herbs